AmexTevz/espn_automation/ESPN/README.txt

 There are three folders with main.py files in them.

-1. ESPN_test_logic => positive_test => main.py is a general script upon which unittest and BrowserStack tests were built.
+1. ESPN_test_logic => positive => main.py is a general script upon which unittest and BrowserStack tests were built.
 You can ignore that one or run it.

-2. ESPN_unitTest => positive_test => main.py is a unit test with Chrome, Edge, and Firefox browser tests.
+2. ESPN_unitTest => positive => main.py is a unit test with Chrome, Edge, and Firefox browser tests.
 Two tests for each

-ESPN_BR => Positive_test => main.py is the script for BrowserStack.
+ESPN_BR => Positive => main.py is the script for BrowserStack.

 All three scripts get functionalities from the ESPN/tools folder selectors.py and webDrivers.py.
 Put your BR credentials inside the tools folder.